lucascencig/lucascencig/README.md

 - <b>YOU CAN SEE MORE ABOUT ME IN MY PORTFOLIO!! </b> [PORTFOLIO](https://lucas-cencig-porfolio-2024-one.vercel.app/)

-- 🌱 I’m currently learning everything, but most, my favourite framework:  ReactJs ...
+- 🌱 My favourite framework:  React.Js
 - 👯 I’m looking to collaborate on new side projects!
 - 💬 Ask me about web development (Front-End && Back-End)
 - 📫 How to reach me on 🔗 [LinkedIn](https://www.linkedin.com/in/lucas-cencig-aa4a001b6/) or Gmail: cenciglucas@gmail.com